African Farmer is a free educational game which simulates the lives of small-scale farmers living in Sub-Saharan Africa.

 If you have any questions or problems, please contact us at firstname.lastname@example.org.

-An updated beta release of version 3.0 is available for testing, which includes several important bug fixes.
+An updated release of African Farmer is now available for download.

-Version 3.0 includes numerous updates to improve the playing experience, including:
+Version 3.0 contains numerous updates to improve the playing experience, including:

-- Game statistics data has been expanded to help players review the effectiveness of their decisions and strategies.
+- Expanded game statistics data to help players review the effectiveness of their decisions and strategies.

 See the Release Notes for a full list of updates and bug fixes.

-Please try out this new version and contact us at firstname.lastname@example.org if you encounter any bugs or problems with this release.
+Please contact us at email@example.com if you encounter any bugs or problems with this release.